North Island Main Trunk: Future

+The completion of Auckland's electrification leaves a gap of 87.1 km to the central NIMT electrification at Te Rapa, north of Hamilton.
+Electrification may be extended south as the Auckland suburban system expands, but this will depend on further government funding.

 A paper written in 2008 for then railway infrastructure owner ONTRACK investigated the possibility of electrifying the remaining Papakura-Te Rapa gap between the Auckland urban system's terminus at Papakura on the NIMT and the central NIMT system, along with electrification of the East Coast Main Trunk to Tauranga.
 The report put the total cost of electrification at $860 million, with $433 million for the Papakura-Te Rapa section.
 It concluded that money would be better spent on grade and curvature easements, removing speed restrictions and increasing the length of passing loops.

 In Wellington, there is an 80.8 km gap from Waikanae to the central NIMT electrification at Palmerston North.
 As the two electrification systems are different, multi-current locomotives or multiple units would be required for through electric working.
 Replacement rolling stock for Wellington, Wairarapa and Palmerston North and extending electrification north of Waikanae to Levin and beyond are being investigated in a business case from July 2021.
 KiwiRail has indicated it has no plans to upgrade the Wellington electrification from 1500 V DC to 25 kV AC, but intends to use dual-voltage locomotives.
 It has also indicated any extension north of Waikanae station would be at 25 kV AC, with through workings from Wellington to Ōtaki and further north requiring multi-current rolling stock; this would also allow the 25 kV AC section to be fed from the existing 220 kV substation at Paraparaumu, avoided the cost of building a new substation.